 Akumal is a coastal town known for its beach by the same name.
 Expect white sand beaches, a coral reef, and warm, peaceful waters brimming with aquatic life.

-Akumal is famous for its enjoyable beaches and a vast number of watersport activities like snorkeling, swimming, and diving.
+Akumal is famous for its beautiful beaches and a vast number of watersport activities like snorkeling, swimming, and diving.
 Most of the people visit it for the chance to swim with sea turtles which are absolutely free in their natural habitat but they enjoy swimming close to the shore oddly unafraid of humans.

 But your day trip to Akumal will encompass way more than the watersports and swimming with the sea turtles because Akumal packs a lot more than that.